Assured autonomy: How operations research powers and orchestrates generative AI systems: Applications Across Domains

 \section{Applications Across Domains}

-The preceding sections argue operational autonomy scales only when it is \emph{assured} by design.
-Assured autonomy is an architecture with three separable layers: (i) a representation layer that interprets messy inputs and interfaces with humans (often transformer-based); (ii) a generative engine that produces candidate states, trajectories, or scenarios under constraints that can be audited; and (iii) a decision-and-governance layer---optimization, robust control, and minimax stress testing---that keeps the agent within an admissible operating envelope as conditions shift or adversaries emerge.
-Using domain examples, this section illustrates what this architecture implies in practice, why the autonomy paradox binds most tightly, and how OR's role evolves as autonomy increases (\cref{tab:domain_map}).
+The preceding sections argued that operational autonomy scales only when \emph{assured} by design.
+The layered architecture introduced in \cref{sec:intro-roadmap}---constrained generation, minimax stress testing, and orchestration---defines the design problem; this section illustrates what it implies in practice, where the autonomy paradox binds most tightly, and how OR's role evolves as autonomy increases (\cref{tab:domain_map}). \look{Relative to \cref{fig:framework-architecture}, this section instantiates the full stack in concrete sectors and shows how regime-specific invariants, escalation rules, and delegation boundaries differ in deployment.}